WaldenRUC/UFOSys/README.md

 ```
 You can point to either OpenAI, SiliconFlow, or a local vLLM backend (see earlier section).

+#### 4. 🧩 Set your own fact sources
+You can add customized fact sources for in-domain evaluation tasks.
+Once added, they will be available in both the web UI and the Python interface.

+- Configure the new fact source in the `retriever` section of `config.yaml` file.
+- Implement your fact source in `ufo/retriever/template_retriever.py` file, referring to the existing UFO implementations as examples.
+- Register your fact source in `ufo/retriever/__init__.py` and `ufo/utils/utils.py`
+- ⭐️ Done!
+Your fact source is now ready to benchmark both LLMs and fact sources.

 ## 🚀 Run the UFO System Programmatically